pivotal-cf/docs-on-demand-service-broker/getting-started.html.md

     bosh upload release
     ```

-1. Create a `cloud_config.yml` for the bosh lite director.
+1. Create a new directory in your workspace and a `cloud_config.yml` for the bosh lite director.

     For example: